-Line 16 - You must add back any amount of Illinois Income and Replacement taxes that you deducted on your U.S. Form 1120S to arrive at your federally adjusted gross income.
+Line 16 - You must add back any amount of Illinois Income and Replacement taxes that you deducted on your U.S. Form 1120S to arrive at your federal ordinary income.
 You are not required to add back taxes from other states that you included as a federal deduction.

 Line 17 - Write the addition amount calculated on Form IL-4562, Special Depreciation.
 For more information, see Form IL-4562 and instructions.
-Attach Illinois Form IL-4562 to your Form IL-1120-ST.
+Attach Form IL-4562 to your Form IL-1120-ST.

 Line 18 - Write the interest or intangible expenses paid to an 80/20 company, to the extent these expenses exceed any taxable dividends you received from the 80/20 company.
-To compute the amount of this addition, complete Schedule 80/20, Related-Party Expenses.
+To compute the amount of this addition, complete Illinois Schedule 80/20, Related-Party Expenses.
+Attach Illinois Schedule 80/20 to your Form IL-1120-ST.